 On the subject of podcasts, I subscribed to Wild and Free and started receiving their monthly digital content bundles!
 Wild and Free is a natural and traditional home school community (philosophies like Charlotte Mason, Montessori and Waldorf).
 Each month members are sent a bundle contains a gorgeous magazine, a bunch of feature articles, tutorials, and several podcasts highlighting a different topic around family and home schooling.
 (September was Mornings and October is Leaves.)
 The contributors, who are all homeschool moms, share everything from ideas for morning routines, to discussing what it’s like to homeschool a dyslexic child.
 This content has been gold to me in my homeschool journey; I can’t recommend it enough.
 If you’re home schooling or thinking about it, you can download a free trial bundle.

-From the Kindle, I read Shauna Neiquist’s Present Over Perfect and Jen Hatmaker’s For the Love, two of my very favorite authors.
-I can now heartily recommend both of these books to women far and wide.
+From the Kindle, I read Shauna Neiquist’s Present Over Perfect and Jen Hatmaker’s For the Love.

 Last but not least, my photography dreams have come true because I am FINALLY taking Life Captured Inc.’s Photo Organisation class!
 The course teaches you how to consolidate your personal photos and utilize tooling in Lightroom to catalog for memory keeping.
 (This is my Christmas gift from David) One of my life goal’s since we got married has been to organize our digital images and make memory books from them and I’m finally taking the first step!
 Plus, I mean, two things I love…photos and organizing.